-While there were slight differences for the period 2006-2008 in the other age ranges, in total (Figure 7) and for ages 15-59 (Figure 11), the adjustments to the NPR data appear to work very well up to 2012.
-However, there is a slight difference in the number 60+ (Figure 12) after 2013.
+While there were slight differences for the period 2006-2008 in the other age ranges, in total (Figure 7) and for ages 15-59 (Figure 11), the adjustments to the NPR data appear to work very well.
+The slight difference in the number 60+ (Figure 12) after 2013 found in previous reports are less pronounced.
 Once again, for some, yet to be investigated reason, the numbers of VR deaths in these age groups is lower than expected, based on the NPR data.
 Since the only ways for the VR data to be lower than estimated from the NPR data are for there to have been an increase in the proportion of births being registered, which does not seem likely, particularly for adults, or for some deaths recorded on the NPR not being processed by Stats SA, this difference is puzzling.
-This issue is in need of further investigation.
+This issue needs further investigation.